lindaqq/MeTube/README.md

   b. check username and password.
   c. add username and password.
   d. update profile(addr, detail).
+  e. get profile
   g. update password

 addition:
 table subscription (id, subscriber_id, channel_id)
-  v. check channel of subscriber exist or not
+  v. check (channel  subscriber) exist or not
   e. add channel of subscriber.
   f. remove channel of subscriber.

-table (userid1, userid2, type) type=0 is contact, type=1 is foe/block, type=2 is friend
+table contact(userid1, userid2, type) type=3 is contact, type=1 is foe/block, type=2 is friend
-  a. retrieve friends of myself.
+  a. retrieve friends/foes/contact of myself.
-  g. retrieve foes of myself.
-  f. retrieve contact of myself
   b. add a friend relationship to you
   c. add a foe to you.
   c. add a contact to you.